ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Configure group policy objects (GPOs) on your Windows Active Directory domain to perform the following tasks:

 * All domain users should get the `everyone` folder automatically mapped to the `Z:\` drive on any system they log into.
-* Users in the Domain Admins group should also get the `restricted` folder automatically mapped to the `Y:\` drive on any system they log into.
+* Users in the ``Domain Admins`` group should also get the `restricted` folder automatically mapped to the `Y:\` drive on any system they log into.
+   * That drive **should not** be mapped for any user that is not a member of the `Domain Admins` group.

 {{% notice tip %}}
-_Pay close attention to which OUs in the domain you attach these GPOs to.
+_Pay close attention to how you attach and target these GPOs in the domain.
 You can use the domain Administrator account and the other domain account created in Lab 4 to test these on your Windows 10 client. --Russ_
 {{% /notice %}}

 #### Resources